gaetanlop/ML_bestiary/README.md

 * Another idea is to use this 2 day model as a pretrained model for our others gans (will savr time)
 * Try to implement a gan on all the monsters.

+## Second training

+* To counter overfitted images, removed duplicates and cleaned images of monsters that does not look like monsters.